 - Challenge a Friend: The day you plan to start exercising, challenge your friend.
 I texted my friend, “hey, in the next 30 days, I am going to increase my stamina from 6/10 to 10/10 “.
 Believe me, your friend will never let you forget that you need to exercise daily.

 - Use the 21/90 Rule: This rule says that It takes 21 days to create a habit.
 It takes 90 days to create a lifestyle.
 You just don’t skip a day for 21 straight days.
 In these 3 weeks, exercise will become your habit.
 And once you are able to do it, you will continue doing it for another 90 days.

 - Reward Yourself With 1 Rest Day: Keep 1 day as your ”rest day “.
 This is important for your muscle recovery too.

-- Make It Pleasurable: During the lockdown, some music of your choice will do the magic.
+- Make It Pleasurable: The music of your choice will do the magic!
 You will love your exercise without getting bored.
 This is actually something I do and enjoy a lot.
-When the circumstances will become favorable to go out, enjoy the beauty of nature, fresh morning air, the beautiful sky as the sun shines and the chirping of birds.

 - Take Baby Steps: Last but the most useful trick – When I started exercising, I had full “josh”, I forgot to count the sets and reps and just exercised with lots of energy.
 I had in mind, the more I will do, the sooner I will get the results.
 But the reverse happened.
 I had no energy for Day 2.
 So, this served as a lesson – doing too much, in the beginning, leads to burnout; which may lead to quitting the habit.
 So, the key is, start with light intensity exercises for 15-30 minutes in the beginning.
 Our only aim is to be regular.
 “One workout at a time.
 One day at a time.
 One meal at a time“ – Chalene Johnson.